 Bursting with zesty lemon flavor and the satisfying crunch of poppy seeds, these muffins are so moist and irresistible that you'll want to make them often.

 I set out to make a bakery-style muffin and a very lemony muffin, all in one.
+It turned out to be one of our most popular recipes in the muffins category.

 The challenge in making them was adding as much lemon flavor as possible to each bite.
 Otherwise, they're just another muffin with seeds.